Arcadia-Science/arcadia-twitter-collections/README.md

 ## Update as of June 2024

 - We separated the singular cron job to multiple cron jobs to better deal with different rate limits.
 Collection creation (that happens outside the Twitter context) is run every 5 minutes.
-Fetching tweets per collection runs every 2 hours
+Fetching tweets per collection runs every 2 hours.
+Fetching quote tweets per tweet runs every 24 hours.
+The frequency depends on rate-limiting by Twitter.

 ## Update as of April 2024